Hengyu/ChessBot-iOS-iTunes/updateInfo.md

-- Update chess engine
+- Introducing the Guidebook: Explore a plethora of chess openings to sharpen your skills.
-- Refine settings page
+- Fine-tuning localizations, including Traditional Chinese and Russian.
-- Show arrow for move
+- Improving the overall user interface design for a more cohesive experience.
-- Stability improved
+- Bug fixes and enhanced stability.